PavanRangani/docs/docs/prd/banking/funding-account.md

 ## Archive SLOA
 ### System Rule
-- For `SLOA Wire (Investment)`, if wire instruction is amend, system will auto archive the funding account SLOA wire record.
+- For `SLOA Wire (Investment)`, if wire instruction is amended, the system will auto-archive the funding account SLOA wire record.
-  - System will set the current date as archived date.
+  - System will set the current date as an archived date.
 - Only active SLOA can be archived

 ### UX Rule